deusExMac/WebScraper/README.md

 -o output csv file: will store all extracted data from pages in the csv file <output csv file>.

 -q queue file: will use file <queue file> as the file to store the URL queue when WebScraper terminates or saves periodically the queue.
 If no -q option if present, default URL queue file is .queue .
+Whenevr WebScraper starts, the queue file is reinitialized except when the -C option is specified.

+-C: will not create a new URL queue file but uses the existing one and continues processing of urls in queue file, fetching and processing pending urls.

+-D: will apply a depth first strategy for site traversal

+-HR pct: uses pct as the minimum hit rate percentage.
+If pct is negative, minimum hit rate is disabled.

+-CT regular expression: during fetching and processing of pages content type of downloaded pages mus match regular expression.
+Allows changing accepted content type of pages.

+-R: fetches pages using pyppeteer;s browser (Chromium or Chrome depending on other settings).

+-U: Entering update mode i.e. using existing url queue file and checking if pages have been modigied.
+Will re-extract data from pages that have been visited and from where data has been extracted.
+TODO: Not thoroughly tested.

+-p pos: starting fetching urls starting from position pos of URL queue file.

+-G: enables debug mode.
+Prints debug messages on screen.

+-